-- About 4 cups (588 grams) cooked shredded chicken (see note)
+- 4 cups cooked shredded chicken 588 grams

 - Salt and black pepper to taste

-- 5 to 7 fresh basil leaves, chopped
+- 5 - 7 fresh basil leaves chopped

-- 1 to 2 teaspoons chopped fresh Rosemary
+- 1 - 2 teaspoons chopped fresh Rosemary

 - ½ cup cubed hard cheese of your choice

 - Place chicken in a large serving bowl.
 Using your fingers, make sure the pieces of meat are sufficiently pulled apart and shredded.

 - Add the thinly sliced onion and cilantro.
 If you choose to add all or one of the add-ons, throw them in now.

 - Toss all the ingredients gently with your hands or large wooden salad spoons (salad servers).

 - Season royally with extra virgin olive oil, the juice of half a lime, salt, and black pepper to taste.
 Toss gently again to ensure the olive oil and seasonings are equally divided.